 An unborn child will be counted as a person in determining apartment size assigned.

-CCHA will count for unit size determination a child who is temporarily away from the home because the child has been placed in foster care, kinship care, or is away at school, so long as it can be verified that the child will be living with the family if they are admitted.
+HACC will count for unit size determination a child who is temporarily away from the home because the child has been placed in foster care, kinship care, or is away at school, so long as it can be verified that the child will be living with the family if they are admitted.

 A live-in aide may be assigned a bedroom if a unit of the right size is available.
 Single elderly or disabled residents with live-in aides will be assigned one or two bedroom units (not efficiency units).

-CCHA reserves the right to relax these Occupancy Standards at hard-to-lease properties by no more than one bedroom.
+HACC reserves the right to relax these Occupancy Standards at hard-to-lease properties by no more than one bedroom.

 The Local Housing Code of two persons per bedroom is the standard for the smallest apartment a family may be offered .